-114. More emphasis on data privacy is particularly desirable in order for ICANN to fulfill its global public interest role and guarantee human rights protection.
-A recent UN Resolution on Privacy in the Digital Age suggests that the views of the international community on the role of privacy in the 21st Century are crystallizing and might include sufficient agreement on a rule of customary international law.
+122. The UN Resolution on Privacy in the Digital Age, and other recents documents and events organized and published by the UN bodies on the surveillance and privacy suggest that the views of the international community on the role of privacy in the 21st Century are crystallizing and might include sufficient agreement on a rule of customary international law.
 The UN General Assembly Resolution on Privacy in the Digital Age not only carries much more moral and political significance and manifests the global criticism of mass-spying practices, it also demonstrates consensus on the importance of safeguarding the right to privacy.
 The importance of individual privacy rights has also been recently emphasized in the judgment made on 8April 2014 by the European Court of Justice in Digital Rights Ireland where it declared the EU Data Retention Directive invalid because of its disproportionate interference with the European citizens' right to private life and protection of personal data.
 These developments suggest that states should seek to ensure that the ICANN's RAA does not interfere with the fundamental rights to respect for private life and to the protection of personal data, in a manner which would be contrary to conditions allowing interference with such rights, such as set out in article 8, paragraph 2 of the ECHR.